click to go to

 Preparing to Talk to Your Teen

 No matter how good your relationship is with a young child, things change in the teen years.
-It’s the time your son or daughter begins to want both independence and control.
-Your family dynamics may have shifted – because of divorce, illness, or a move – and suddenly create communication barriers.
+It’s the time your child begins to want both independence and control.
+Your family dynamics may have shifted – because of divorce, illness, or a move – and this suddenly creates communication barriers.
 Or, if there were other barriers to developing a good relationship with your child, it can be daunting to try to start a relationship in the teen years.

 Take some time before you meet to decide what you hope both of you will get out of the conversation.
 Decide what you want to talk about, then organize your thoughts.